MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

-In this construction, each cluster $C$ corresponds to a $(|C|-1)$-dimensional solid simplex $\Delta C:=2^C$, which, by definition, contains all its lower dimensional simplices~\citep{schindlerAnalysingMultiscaleClusterings2025}.
-This echoes natural concepts of data clustering as information compression or lumping~\citep{ rosvallMapsRandomWalks2008, rosvallMultilevelCompressionRandom2011, lambiotteRandomWalksMarkov2014}, and of clusters as equivalence classes~\citep{brualdiIntroductoryCombinatorics2010}.
-The MCbiF then aggregates all clusters (simplices) from partition $\theta(s)$ to $\theta(t)$ through the union operators, such that a $k$-simplex $\sigma=[x_1,\dots,x_{k+1}]\in K^{s,t}$ consists of elements that are assigned to the same cluster (at least once) in the interval $[s,t]$, i.e., $x_1,\dots,x_{k+1}\in C$ for some cluster $C\in\theta(r)$ and $r\in[s,t]$.
-The bifiltration thus depends not only on the lag $|t-s|$ but also on the starting scale $s$, and captures the topological autocorrelation in the sequence of partitions, see Fig.~\ref{fig:mcbif_construction}.
+\end{definition} In this construction, each cluster $C$ corresponds to a $(|C|-1)$-dimensional solid simplex $\Delta C:=2^C$, which, by definition, contains all its lower-dimensional simplices~\citep{schindlerAnalysingMultiscaleClusterings2025}.
+This echoes natural concepts of data clustering viewed as information compression or lumping~\citep{ rosvallMapsRandomWalks2008, rosvallMultilevelCompressionRandom2011, lambiotteRandomWalksMarkov2014}, and of clusters as equivalence classes~\citep{brualdiIntroductoryCombinatorics2010}.
+The MCbiF then aggregates all clusters (simplices) from partition $\theta(s)$ to $\theta(t)$ through the union operators, such that a $k$-simplex $\sigma=[x_1,\dots,x_{k+1}]\in K^{s,t}$ consists of elements that are assigned to the same cluster (at least once) in the interval $[s,t]$, i.e., $x_1,\dots,x_{k+1}\in C$ for some cluster $C\in\theta(r), \, r\in[s,t]$.
+The bifiltration depends not only on the lag $|t-s|$ but also on the starting scale $s$, and captures the topological autocorrelation in the sequence of partitions, see Fig.~\ref{fig:mcbif_construction}.
+We first show that the MCbiF is indeed a well-defined bifiltration.